 But, if you don’t mind the headaches of homeownership and possibly being a landlord you can build up equity and produce a positive monthly cash flow that could accelerate the amount of time it takes to become financially independent.

-We’re excited about the new chapter of our lives and I look forward to building up a real estate empire!
+We’re excited about the new chapter of our lives and I look forward to building up a real estate empire one day!

 Summer is the time of year when most people spend more.
 With the warm weather and kids being out of school, we have more time to do stuff and vacation becomes a top priority.
 Save money this summer by doing these four things.